collective-soundworks/soundworks/README.md

 Open-source creative coding framework for distributed applications based on Web technologies.

-Primarily focused on music, soundworks aims at supporting rapid development of real-time distributed applications using JavaScript.
+Primarily focused on music, `soundworks` aims at supporting rapid development of real-time distributed applications using _JavaScript_.
 It provides abstractions to hide the complexity of the network and to foster very rapid-prototyping and trial-and-error workflows that are typical in artistic practices.

-*__WARNING: The version 4 of the `@soundworks/core` framework is under heavy development.__*
+*__WARNING: The version 4 of `@soundworks/core` is under heavy development.__*

 ## Getting Started